aryan0931/cloud-prop/README.md

 # **Cloud-Robotics Dataset for Single Task Learning**

-**Authors:** Fudan University, Huawei

 Edge computing and AI are reshaping how devices operate in real-time, making **single task learning** a cornerstone for achieving specialization in robotic applications.
 With edge devices' growing performance and deployment, single task learning—focused on mastering one well-defined objective—is gaining traction for applications requiring high precision and reliability.

-Huawei's open-source **KubeEdge-Ianvs** project has laid the foundation for benchmarking and optimizing distributed collaborative AI systems.
-Building on this, Fudan University and Huawei introduce the **Cloud-Robotics Dataset**, designed for single task learning, particularly semantic segmentation in robotic applications.

 ---